 Thus, like in most Western countries, social contributions in Italy are on the higher end.

-Tax residency in Italy for digital nomads: conclusion
+Tax residency in Italy for Digital Nomads: Conclusion

 You have various options in Italy to limit your income tax burden.
 This can make Italy an interesting pick if you just look at from the perspective of income tax rates.